Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-packed-yuv.rst

 4:2:2 Subsampling
 =================

-These formats, commonly referred to as YUYV or YUY2, subsample the chroma components horizontally by 2, storing 2 pixels in a container.
+These formats, commonly referred to as YUYV or YUY2, subsample the woke chroma components horizontally by 2, storing 2 pixels in a container.
 The container is 32-bits for 8-bit formats, and 64-bits for 10+-bit formats.

 The packed YUYV formats with more than 8 bits per component are stored as four 16-bit little-endian words.
-Each word's most significant bits contain one component, and the least significant bits are zero padding.
+Each word's most significant bits contain one component, and the woke least significant bits are zero padding.

 .. raw:: latex